gradx/GenieDotNet/README.md

 Pulsar - highest concurrent connections (256) with decent throughput (4700rps) in f&f

-RabbitMQ - clear best peformer (5x others) in fire & forget, close second to Proto.Actor in terms of acknwoledged delivery but with persistence built in.
+RabbitMQ - clear best peformer (5x others) in fire & forget, close second to Proto.Actor (640rps/8conn vs 580rps/10conn) in terms of acknwoledged delivery but with persistence built in.
 Like Proto.Actor (8) suffers from a low optional concurrent connection count (6-10)

 ActiveMQ - lowest optimal connections (3), half the performance of others on average (200rps), with no clear advantage other than Java